h2oai/h2o-3/h2o-docs/src/docs/develop/sparkling_water.md

-*NOTE: if gradle install hangs it may be because some other process, such as IntelliJ, is holding the lock on the artifact cache.
-If so, stop that process and retry gradle install.*
+>If *gradle install* hangs it may be because some other process, such as IntelliJ, is holding the lock on the artifact cache.
+If so, stop that process and retry *gradle install*.

 Create a git clone of the Perrier repository.